Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: Approximation of manifold-valued maps

 This is proved by inductively applying Mergelyan's theorem for admissible sets (see Theorem \ref{th:approximation-handlebody}), together with the Oka principle for maps from Stein manifolds to Oka manifolds (see \cite[Theorem 5.4.4]{Forstneric2017E} which is a more precise version of Theorem \ref{th:Oka} above).
 These two methods are intertwined at every step of the induction procedure.
 In view of Theorem \ref{th:CarlemanBEH} characterizing totally real submanifolds admitting Carleman approximation, the conditions in the theorem are optimal.

 Carleman type approximation theorems have also been proved for some special classes of maps such as embeddings and automorphisms.
 Typically, proofs of such results combine methods of approximation theory with those from the Anders{\'e}n-Lempert theory concerning holomorphic automorphisms of complex Euclidean spaces and, more generally, of Stein manifolds with the density property.
-Space limitation do not allow us to present this theory here; we are planning to return to this subject in a sequel to this paper.
+Space limitation do not allow us to present this theory here; instead, we refer the reader to the recent survey in \cite[Chapter 4]{Forstneric2017E}.

-We have already seen that Arakeljan type approximation on closed sets with unbounded interior is considerably more difficult than Carleman approximation.
+We have already seen that Arakelian type approximation on closed sets with unbounded interior is considerably more difficult than Carleman approximation.
 In fact, we are not aware of a single result of this type on subsets of $\C^n$ for $n>1$.
-However, the following extension of the classical one variable Arakeljan's theorem (see Theorem \ref{th:Arakeljan}) was proved by F.\ Forstneri{\v c} \cite{Forstneric2018Jan} in 2018.
+However, the following extension of the classical one variable Arakelian's theorem (see Theorem \ref{th:Arakelian}) was proved by F.\ Forstneri{\v c} \cite{Forstneric2019MMJ} in 2019.

-\begin{theorem} If $E$ is an Arakeljan set in a domain $X\subset \C$ and $Y$ is a compact complex homogeneous manifold, then every continuous map $X\to Y$ which is holomorphic in $\mathring E$ can be approximated uniformly on $E$ by holomorphic maps $X\to Y$. \end{theorem}
+\begin{theorem} If $E$ is an Arakelian set in a domain $X\subset \C$ and $Y$ is a compact complex homogeneous manifold, then every continuous map $X\to Y$ which is holomorphic in $\mathring E$ can be approximated uniformly on $E$ by holomorphic maps $X\to Y$. \end{theorem}

-The scheme of proof in \cite{Forstneric2018Jan} follows the proof of Theorem \ref{th:Arakeljan}, but with improvements from Oka theory which are needed in the nonlinear setting.
+The scheme of proof in \cite{Forstneric2019MMJ} follows the proof of Theorem \ref{th:Arakelian}, but with improvements from Oka theory which are needed in the nonlinear setting.
 The proof does not apply to general Oka manifolds, not even to noncompact homogeneous manifolds.
-Note that the approximation problems of Arakeljan type for maps to noncompact manifolds may crucially depend on the choice of the metrics on both spaces.
+Note that the approximation problems of Arakelian type for maps to noncompact manifolds may crucially depend on the choice of the metrics on both spaces.